-Like I said – I’ve always been a happy person.
-But my entire life I’ve struggled with a feeling of anxiousness, which I thought was normal.
+My entire life I’ve struggled with anxiety, which I thought was normal.
 It would come and go.
 I would walk to that edge.
 And it was uncomfortable.

 But I thought it was normal.

-But I don’t live on that edge anymore.
+I don’t live on that edge of an anxious, nervous breakdown anymore.
 And I feel like, “Oh, my gosh!
 Is this how people that don’t have neurotransmitter imbalance live all the time?”

 I share this so that you know: it can happen to ANYONE.
 And the signs aren’t always the ones we think of first (like unable to get out of bed, crying all the time…).